w1th4d/JarPlant-all-the-things/README.md

 # JarPlant ALL THE THINGS!

-A PoC of a self-replicating [JarPlant](https://github.com/w1th4d/JarPlant) implant tailored for Maven.
+A PoC of a self-replicating [JarPlant](https://github.com/w1th4d/JarPlant) implant tailored for Maven build pipelines.

 > **Handle with care.
-Do not run.**
+Do not run!**

 This thing will inject itself into all JARs it can find under the local Maven repository directory (`~/.m2/repository`).
-It does not have any malicious end-game payload, but it may seriously mess up any Maven environment.
+It does not have any malicious end-game payload, but it may seriously mess up your Maven environment.
+Use responsibly.

 ## Quickstart